joshwcomeau/nice-index/README.md

 ### There must be a better way...

-What if, specifically for `index.js` and `index.jsx` files, we always just showed the parent directory?
+What if for all `index.*` files, we always just showed the parent directory?
 Something like:

 ![Better pane files](http://i.imgur.com/gM88FOR.png)